Syphon Filter (video game): Plot

-In 1999, Gabriel Logan and his partner Lian Xing investigate a series of biological outbreaks triggered by international terrorist group Black Baton led by Erich Rhoemer.
+In 1999, Gabriel Logan and his partner Lian Xing investigate a series of biological outbreaks triggered by international terrorist group Black Baton whose commander is Erich Rhoemer.
 When fellow agent Ellis loses contact during a mission in Costa Rica, the top-secret Agency dispatches Gabe and Lian to find him.
 They discover Ellis is dead, and Rhoemer's suspected drug operation is a cover for the viral operation.
 Another outbreak in Nepal leads to more questions when an infected person who should have perished somehow survived.

 Before the Agency can pursue Rhoemer, he assaults Washington, D.C. and threatens to detonate viral bombs scattered across the city.
-Gabe battles several terrorists, including Mara Aramov, as he follows the trail of bombs across city streets, subways, the National Mall and finally Freedom Memorial where he must incinerate munitions expert Anton Girdeux to stop the final threat.
+Gabe battles several terrorists, including Mara Aramov, as he follows the trail of bombs across city streets, subways, the National Mall and finally Freedom Memorial where he incinerates munitions expert Anton Girdeux to stop the final threat.
 Gabe's investigation takes him to a new lead from PharCom, a multinational pharmaceutical and biotechnology corporation headed by Jonathan Phagan.
 The Costa Rican plantation was growing PharCom compounds, meaning Phagan and Rhoemer were cooperating.
 At the PharCom Exposition Centre, Gabe shadows Phagan to a meeting with Aramov and Edward Benton, an apparent Agency turncoat who assisted Rhoemer during the Washington D.C. attack.

 After Gabe eliminates Benton, he saves Phagan from assassination only to have him escape.
 Mara Aramov, now in custody, had attempted to locate PharCom's virus labs.
 Gabe must set aside the hunt for Phagan to destroy Rhoemer's base in Kazakhstan.
 During his assignment, Rhoemer seemingly kills Lian, but Agency Director Thomas Markinson rescues Gabe.
 Markinson gives Gabe a report on the virus called Syphon Filter, a bioweapon that one can program on a genetic level to target specific groups of people.
-Markinson orders Gabe to infiltrate Rhoemer's stronghold in Ukraine to inject test subjects with a vaccine and locate Phagan, who is now Rhoemer's prisoner.
+Markinson orders Gabe to infiltrate Rhoemer's stronghold in Ukraine to inject test subjects with a vaccine, assassinate the scientists working there, and locate Phagan, who is now Rhoemer's prisoner.
 In the catacombs, Phagan tells Gabe that Lian is alive, and they reunite.
 Lian has become infected with Syphon Filter, and she says there is no universal cure.